openshift/ansible-service-broker/docs/proposals/helm-charts.md

-# Helm Chart Registry Adapter Proposal
+# Basic Helm Chart Registry Adapter Proposal

 ## Introduction

 Add a new registry adapter type, `helm`, that supports Helm chart repositories.
-With this change, an admin, could configure the broker by adding a `helm` type registry and have the Helm charts hosted in that Helm chart repository converted into objects the broker knows how to manage for use via the Service Catalog.
+With this change, an admin could configure the broker by adding a `helm` registry type and have the Helm charts hosted in that Helm chart repository converted into objects the broker knows how to manage for use via the Service Catalog.